groomsy/blog/_drafts/surly-long-haul-trucker.md

 When we chose our current home, we chose it because of the neighborhood.
 The home is beautiful, but our first concern was location.
 Our home is located in a neighborhood that is nestled in-between two high traffic areas.
 These high traffic areas have great restaurants, coffee shops (side note: it feels wonderful to be within walking distance of good coffee again), and grocery stores.
 After realizing that two cars is a bit of overkill for our situation, I started to consider another option: a bicycle.

 My requirements were quite simple.
 I wanted a bicycle that was comfortable to ride (with the option of doing more long rides in the future if I desired).
 I wanted a bicycle that could be fitted with racks or saddle bags to haul items (from the grocery store, for example).
 Luckily, we have a neighborhood bicycle shop: [Halcyon Bike Shop](http://halcyonbike.com).

+I visited the bicycle shop over the course of two days.
+During that time, I took six bicycles out for a test ride.
+I felt all were nice, but there was one that I just could not get out of my mind: the Surly Long Haul Trucker.
+It was love at first ride.
+I rode it both days and enjoyed each ride.
+I made the leap and purchased it.
+Since then, I have taken the LHT out for a few spins.
+The weather is starting to get colder and there has been quite a bit of rain in the forecast, so my time on the road is limited.
+However, a few observations:

+* There are some routes that are great for bicycle traffic
+* There are some routes that are awful for bicycle traffic
+* Nashville has more hills than you think, some of them very subtle
+* My longest ride has only been for a few miles; I am not in riding shape for long distances, regardless of how regularly I have been to the gym in the past year

+I am not sure if riding a bicycle to most places in Nashville will work long term.
+I figure it would be a good time to try though.
+I would assume an increase in bicycle traffic will lead to expansions of bicycle lanes, which would be a welcome improvement moving forward.
+Plus: it is fun.